-The Bin window opens with all bins of a particular morphology (normal, ventricular, aberrant, paced, questionable or artifact) displayed, up to a maximum of 16 bins.
+The Bin window opens with all bins of a particular morphology (normal, ventricular, paced, artifact or questionable) displayed, up to a maximum of 16 bins.
 The morphology type is indicated in the Morph(ology) field, along with an indication of how many templates of that type were established for this patient and how many total beats were counted as this type.
 For example, in the figure on the previous page, there are 9 ventricular bins made up of 12 templates, and a total of 7,855 beats matched the templates in those bins.